prescottprue/generator-react-firebase/README.md

 Project will default to being named with the name of the folder that it is generated within (in this case `myProject`)

 #### Whats Next
+1. Enable Google and Email Sign In Methods in the Authentication tab of the Firebase Console in order to login within your application
 1. Checkout and understand `src/config.js`.
 This was generated for you for your local development environment, but is is ignored from git tracking (within `.gitignore`).
 You can have different settings within this file based on environment or if multiple developers are running the same code.
 1. Tryout the [Sub Generators](#sub-generators)
 1. Tryout Firestore (you can generate a new project with `yes` as the answer to `Do you want to use Firestore`).
 Things work mostly the same, but it runs through [`redux-firestore`](https://github.com/prescottprue/redux-firestore).